smurfix/buildscad/README.md

 Variables declared in include files can be overridden in the main code, as in OpenSCAD.
 However, values from included files don't filter back to the main code.

+## Testing

+The subdirectory ``tests/models`` includes various OpenSCAD files, with accompanying Python code.

+The models in these files are built in three ways:

+* directly by OpenSCAD
+* by emulating OpenSCAD
+* by Python code

+The test builder calls the ``work`` function (Python) / module (OpenSCAD).
+If that doesn't exist, top-level objects (OpenScad) / variables (Python) are used.

+The following special constants are recognized:

+* tolerance

+  The maximum difference (volume) between the various models.
+The default is 0.001 but anything that depends on OpenSCAD's ``$fn`` probably requires looser constraints.

+* volume

+  The volume (in mm³) that the model is supposed to have.

+If the Python part only contains constants, it must declare an empty ``work`` function.
+Otherwise the test code assumes that you wrote e.g.
+``Sphere(42)`` without actually assigning the result to anything, and thus refuses to accept the testcase.

+### Viewing tests

+``examples/test_viewer.py`` can be used in GQ-Editor to compare models visually.

 ## TODO